solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 This assumes you are trying to patch the default http gateway in the gloo-system namespace.
 {{% /notice %}}

-Second, we may need to customize the way that Gloo interacts with the Load Balancer so that Envoy receives a remote address that is actually coming from outside the load balancer.
+Second, we may need to customize the way that Gloo Edge interacts with the Load Balancer so that Envoy receives a remote address that is actually coming from outside the load balancer.
 In GKE, this can be done by patching the `gateway-proxy` service so that the `externalTrafficPolicy` is set to `Local`: